mozilla/pkipolicy/rootstore/policy.md

 ### 4.1 Additional Requirements ###

-* CA operators with intermediate CA certificates that are capable of issuing TLS certificates chaining up to root certificates in Mozilla's root store SHALL populate the CCADB fields under "Pertaining to Certificates Issued by This CA" with either the CRL Distribution Point for the "Full CRL Issued By This CA" or a "JSON Array of Partitioned CRLs" within 7 days of such intermediate CA issuing its first certificate; *and*
+* CA operators with intermediate CA certificates that are capable of issuing TLS certificates chaining up to root certificates in Mozilla's root store SHALL populate the CCADB fields under "Pertaining to Certificates Issued by This CA" with either the CRL Distribution Point for the "Full CRL Issued By This CA" or a "JSON Array of Partitioned CRLs" within 7 days of such intermediate CA issuing its first certificate;
+* Each CRL referenced by the JSON Array of Partitioned CRLs MUST contain a critical Issuing Distribution Point extension.
+The Issuing Distribution Point extension MUST contain a distributionPoint containing a UniformResourceIdentifier whose value equals the URL of the CRL in the the JSON Array of Partitioned CRL; *and*
 * if the revocation of an intermediate certificate chaining up to a root in Mozilla’s root store is due to a security concern, as well as performing the actions defined in the CCADB Policy, a [security bug MUST be filed in